/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 Performance Impact: Manager itself is lightweight and doesn't affect workflow execution speed.
 It only runs when you're installing or managing nodes, not during generation.

-Best Practices: Update Manager itself regularly (it can update itself), use it to audit installed nodes periodically, and leverage its search functionality instead of manual GitHub hunting.
+Best Practices: Update Manager itself regularly (it can update itself), use it to audit installed nodes periodically, and use its search functionality instead of manual GitHub hunting.

 For users who want ComfyUI without any node management complexity, platforms like Apatero.com provide curated, pre-configured environments where essential nodes are already optimized and integrated.